worldstudio/worldstudio.github.io/_theme/disability.md

 organization_image: /img/organizations/ifdc.png
 organization_bio_html: >-
   <p>The Inclusive Fashion &amp; Design Collective is a
-  not&ndash;for&ndash;profit organization focused on ensuring that disabled people are drivers of our own narratives and designs.
+  not-for-profit organization focused on ensuring that disabled people are drivers of our own narratives and designs.
 Our mission is to increase the impact of beautiful, functional products in our everyday lives and in the global economy.
 We partner the disability and design communities to